offen/offen/docs/docs/offen-fair-web-analytics/running-offen/tutorials/configuring-deploying-offen-heroku.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Configuring and deploying Offen on Heroku
+# Configuring and deploying Offen Fair Web Analytics on Heroku
 {: .no_toc }

-This tutorial walks you through the steps needed to setup and deploy a single-node Offen instance on [Heroku][heroku] using PostgreSQL for storing data.
+This tutorial walks you through the steps needed to setup and deploy a single-node Offen Fair Web Analytics instance on [Heroku][heroku] using PostgreSQL for storing data.

 __All resources created in this tutorial are free of charge__.
-You might want to upgrade some of them to another plan with costs when running Offen in production though.
+You might want to upgrade some of them to another plan with costs when running Offen Fair Web Analytics in production though.
 A single Hobby Dyno ($7 at the time of writing) should be beefy enough to handle most traffic scenarios and will also give you __free and managed SSL for a custom domain__.

 <span class="label label-green">Note</span>

 If you get stuck or need help, [file an issue][gh-issues], [tweet (@hioffen)][twitter] or [email][email].
-If you have installed Offen and would like to spread the word, we're happy to feature you in our README.
+If you have installed Offen Fair Web Analytics and would like to spread the word, we're happy to feature you in our README.
 [Send a PR][edit-readme] adding your site or app and we'll merge it.

 [gh-issues]: https://github.com/offen/offen/issues
 [twitter]: https://twitter.com/hioffen